connectivecpp/chops-net-ip/test/test_data_blaster/README.md

 ## Internals and Design

 Having separate code bases (and executables) for the TCP and UDP DSRs simplifies the command line parameters as well as the internal logic.
-There is no specific technical reason why the DSR couldn't handle both TCP and UDP, but the DSR command line is complicated enough as is
+There is no specific technical reason why the DSR couldn't handle both TCP and UDP, but the DSR command line is already complicated enough.

-There is (obviously) common code between all of the T-DB C++ components, some from the `shared_test` directory (i.e. shared with the Chops Net IP unit tests), and some factored out in this (`test_data_blaster`) directory.
+There is (obviously) common code between all of the T-DB C++ components, some from the `shared_test` directory (i.e. code that is shared with the Chops Net IP unit tests), and some factored out in this (`test_data_blaster`) directory.

 ### Monitor Process

-The T-DB Monitor is run as a server (only).
+The T-DB Monitor is run as a TCP acceptor (server) only.
 It accepts TCP connections on one port, each connection corresponding to one instance of either a TCP DSR or a UDP DSR.

 There are no "begin" or "end" data messages that the monitor has to process, a new incoming TCP connection is the indication that a new DSR instance has started, and the end of the TCP connection is the indication that the DSR instance has ended.

 The DSR will not send a monitor message for every test message sent between DSR instances.
 A "modulo" command line parameter specifies how often a monitor message will be sent (for each test data set).
 (A modulo of 1 would generate one monitor message per test data set message.)

 The monitor process will notify all DSR processes to shutdown by sending a shutdown message through each monitor connection.
-The monitor process will have a user initiated way to send the shutdown messages and end the monitor process.
+The monitor process will have a user initiated mechanism to send the shutdown messages and end the monitor process.

 #### Monitor Message Definition